-HEALTHY FOOD FOR NORMAL PEOPLE!
+HEALTHY FOOD FOR EVERY-DAY PEOPLE!

 Gaia's Garden is an international vegetarian buffet, serving delicious curries, soups, home-made breads, fresh salads, desserts, chai & more.
-Rotating dinner entrees include lasagna, quiche, enchiladas, coconut tofu, stuffed cabbage and eggplant parmesan.
+Rotating dinner entrees include lasagna, shepherd's pie, enchiladas, coconut tofu, stuffed cabbage and eggplant parmesan.
 Dine with us or take food to go.
 Go Local Rewards!
 Visa, MasterCard, Discover and IMS scrip happily accepted.
 Art exhibits and music, authors' nights and community events in a beautiful, conveniently located venue.

 Simplified, Expanded hours!